Amagash/there_is_no_spoon/README.md

 `--target_class=TARGET_CLASS`\
 The class index corresponding to the new object you would like to change your image to.
 For instance you have a picture of a cat and you want to generate and adversarial image of the cat image that will be classified as being a spoon.
-By default, the target_class=910 corresponding of the classification of a wooden spoon.
 You need to find the corresponding index for the spoon classification, which you can find here: https://storage.googleapis.com/download.tensorflow.org/data/imagenet_class_index.json

+By default, the target_class=910, corresponding to the classification of a wooden spoon.

 `--max_change=MAX_CHANGE`\
 The maximum change each pixel can support.
 By default, max_change=0.1.